Anvitha-prasad06/twitter-scraping-project/README.md

-# twitter-scraping-project
+# Twitter-Scraping-Project
-this is the project which is used to tske the twitter scrape and also by editing the data by filter such as date , range, number of tweets.
+This is the project where we take twitter scrape from the Twitter and also edit the data by using filter such as date , range, number of tweets.
 And after editing the data the file should be saved in CSV or JSON format.

+#Important Libraries

+snscraper
+Pandas
+Streamlit
+Json
+pymongo
+datetime